Fashion, star power and martial aura merge in the Givenchy collection at Paris Fashion Week - ExBulletin

 GIVENCHY TRUSTS ITSELF

 In recent seasons, the creative heat at Givenchy under Williams had seemed somewhat lukewarm.
-However, this latest collection, presented against the backdrop of the pale stone vaults of the Invalides, testifies to a newfound creative confidence on his part.
+However, this latest collection, presented against a backdrop of the pale stone arches of the Invalides, testifies to a newfound creative confidence on his part.
 The designer appears to be settling in to successfully steer the age-old LVMH-owned house into solid sartorial ground.

 The show began with an array of intricately tailored couture suits in stark contrasts of black and white.
 These looks, loose yet opulent, fit right in with the historic backdrop, setting an indulgent tone and preparing audiences for what was to come.